-Take a quick look at them now so you can ask any questions you might have about them, so that you'll be able to refer to them later whenever you need to empathy understanding of someone else's feelings or experiences, by imagining what it might feel like to be in their situation exclusion order an order introduced by a venue to ban a patron from entering the venue, to protect the safety and wellbeing of the patron, their family and the community; unlike self-exclusion, an exclusion order is not voluntary on the part of the patron.
+Take a quick look at them now so you can ask any questions you might have about them, so that you'll be able to refer to them later whenever you need to empathy understanding of someone else's feelings or experiences, by imagining what it might feel like to be in their situation exclusion order an order introduced by a venue to refuse to admit, or remove from a licensed premises, any person who is intoxicated, violent, quarrelsome, or disorderly under part 5, section 77 of the Liquor Act 2007.
+Unlike self-exclusion, an exclusion order is not voluntary on the part of the patron.
+As this applies to the Liquor Act 2007, it does not relate to the operation of gaming machines under the Gaming Machines Act 2001 feedback information about someone else's behaviour or performance that highlights the positive and negative parts to help them improve next time